 4. The reconciliation phase will be easier.

 With good planning, the scanning portion of an audit can be done quickly but the reconciliation phase often takes much longer.
 During reconciliation it becomes imperative that auditors are able to speak with staff members to help track down items that are misplaced or did not get scanned.
 Auditing in May/early summer can make the reconciliation phase very difficult.
 The reconciliation team may be looking for items that were taken home for the summer, or the employee who knows what happened to the item could be off contract and unreachable.

 5. Your budget for next year will be more accurate.

 Most districts create their budget for the next academic year around March or April.
 If there is a recent audit of technology assets that has been completely reconciled, that data can be used to put together a budget for the coming year.
 A standard set of reports explaining the availability, age, and cost of assets can help a Principal know exactly what he or she needs to purchase to keep their technology up to date and functional for the next school year.

+At the end of the day, every district is different.
 The secret to getting your audit timing just right is to involve the building leadership in your planning process.
+Ask your biggest stakeholders when they think is the best time to audit inventory.
 These key people can tell you what is happening in their building and how they can make the process easier for your scanning team.
 Explain your processes and what they’ll get in return, and let them help you accomplish your audit goals.

 Gena Blankenship served as the Director of Technology at Deming Public Schools (NM) for 20 years, growing the district’s education technology program from 900 computers to 6,000+ computers and assets.
 Recently retired, she enjoys working on projects around the house with her husband and spending time with her horses.